 Unwanted Alarms Charging

 The QFES charges for attendance at unwanted alarms to encourage building owners or occupiers to be continually proactive in managing fire alarm systems.
-They are empowered to do so under the Fire and Emergency Services Act 1990 s144 Charge for services.
+They are empowered to do so under the Fire and Emergency Services Act 1990 Part 11 Charges for services.

 The QFES does not endorse ‘on-charging’ alarm attendance charges to tenants / occupants or contractors unless the third party has engaged in reckless or negligent behaviour.